earthly/earthly/docs/guides/build-args.md

    Multiple secrets can be specified by separating them with a comma.

-4. Via the `.env` file.
+4. Via the `.secret` file.

-   Create a `.env` file in the same directory where you plan to run `earthly` from.
+   Create a `.secret` file in the same directory where you plan to run `earthly` from.
 Its contents should be:

    ```
    passwd=itsasecret